Bees lived on Earth long before humans, and without them, the world we know today would be a very different place.

 In a 1–2 Day Mating Period, Queen Bee Mates With 17 Drones (NCBI)

 The queen honey bee’s schedule is always jam-packed as in order to lay eggs and replenish the hives population, the queen, over a 2-day period, needs to mate with more than a dozen drones.

-Queen Honey Bee Lays 800,000 Eggs Throughout Its Life (NCBI)
+Queen Honey Bee Lays 800,000 Eggs Throughout Its Life (Medium)

 Queen bees have a fully developed reproductive system, unlike other bees with an atrophic reproductive system.
 In simple terms, an atrophic reproductive system means that although the worker bees are female, they can’t develop and produce fertile eggs.

-The role of a fertile queen is to simply lay eggs, and that’s exactly what she does, as, throughout her entire life, a queen will lay up hundreds of thousands of eggs to keep her hive happy and healthy.
+The role of a fertile queen is to simply lay eggs, and that’s exactly what she does, as, throughout her entire life, a queen will lay up 800,000 eggs to keep her hive happy and healthy.